Flywheel WordPress Hosting – An In-Depth Everything-You-Need-To-Know Review (With Real Data)

 If you already have a WordPress website, or your clients do, then another good reason to consider Flywheel is their free site migration policy.

-To get started, create a free Flywheel account and fill out the migration request form.
+To get started, create a free Flywheel account and fill in the migration request form.
 A copy of your existing WordPress website will be created by the in-house migration team, and then copied over to a Flywheel demo server.
 The process typically takes 24 hours, although you can pay $49 for a faster eight-working-hours service.

 Once you’ve checked the Flywheel-hosted version of the site and are happy with it, you can choose a suitable plan (more on those later) before the site goes live.
 Because of the way this process works, no website downtime is expected.